General Surgery Residency

 Benefits of Charlottesville

-While surgical training is your primary goal this will not be successful if you do not pick an environment that promotes a healthy life style.
-Charlottesville is a wonderful place to live with easy access to cultural activities, sporting events, restaurants and of course the Blue Ridge mountains.
-It is routinely ranked as one of the top places to live and I am sure you will agree.
-Where else can you finish your work day, go to a Bruce Springsteen concert and be home in bed by 11 pm!!!
+While surgical training is your primary goal, this will not be successful if you do not pick an environment that promotes a healthy lifestyle.
+Charlottesville is a wonderful place to live with easy access to cultural activities, sporting events, restaurants, and of course, the Blue Ridge mountains.
+It is routinely ranked as one of the top places to live, and I am sure you will agree.
+Where else can you finish your workday, go to a Bruce Springsteen concert, and be home in bed by 11 pm???

-At UVA, we are dedicated to continuing our pursuit of excellence in clinical surgery, teaching, and surgical research and doing so in a diverse, equitable and collegial environment.
+At UVA, we are dedicated to continuing our pursuit of excellence in clinical surgery, teaching, and surgical research and doing so in a collegial environment.
 We are looking for individuals who are passionate about their future careers.
 Our departmental commitment is to help you achieve your goals.
 Empowerment and resident autonomy are as prevalent in our program as any in the country.
 We hope that you will consider applying to our program and joining us as we continue to build on our rich tradition.

 Applicants